MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-arc-vm-management-networking.md

 ## Network for Arc VM management infrastructure

-To set up Azure Arc VM management infrastructure on an Azure Stack HCI cluster, you are required to create and configure the following:
+To set up Azure Arc VM management infrastructure on an Azure Stack HCI cluster, you're required to create and configure the following:

 - A cloud agent clustered service.
 - An Arc Resource Bridge VM that orchestrates operations on the cluster.